Olive Garden is not safe for people with celiac disease. Period.

-The short answer: Olive Garden is NOT safe for most people with celiac disease.
-While they offer gluten-free pasta, the kitchen is saturated with flour from breadsticks, regular pasta, and breaded items.
-Cross-contact is virtually unavoidable, and the celiac community widely considers Olive Garden one of the riskier chain restaurants.
+The short answer: Olive Garden is NOT celiac-safe.
+Period.
+They offer gluten-free pasta, but the kitchen is saturated with flour from breadsticks, regular pasta, and breaded items.
+Cross-contact is unavoidable.
+Why “close enough” isn’t safe →

 Why Olive Garden Is Problematic